OpenNebula/addon-iscsi/README.md

 Manual installation of the supplied `tgt-setup-lun-one` script.
 This script will be installed under the share directory of OpenNebula (`/usr/share/one` or `/usr/share/opennebula` depending on the distribution).
 This script script should be installed in the iSCSI target somewhere in the `PATH`, e.g. `/usr/sbin/tgt-setup-lun-one` and it should belong to root.
 Password-less sudo permission for: `tgtadm`, `tgt-setup-lun-one`, `lvcreate`, `lvremove` and `dd`.
 LVM2 Linux SCSI target framework (tgt).

+# Limitations

+There are some limitations that you have to consider, though:

+* No iSCSI ACLs.
+This driver doesn't implement ACLs or zoning for the targets defined in the server.
+This means that every host will be able to see through discovery all the targets exported by the iSCSI target server, as long as it can make a connection to the host on the iscsi port.

 # Installation